 In October 2017, Kaspersky announced a “Global Transparency Initiative,” opening up its products and systems to third-party scrutiny in an effort to rebuild the brand.
 In May 2018, Kaspersky announced the relocation of key infrastructure, including data centers, out of Russia and to Switzerland.
 These moves suggest an active bid for public trust, but it’s still too early to tell whether Kaspersky can be trusted.

 Why is Kaspersky banned?

-On September 13, 2017, the US Department of Homeland Security banned the use of Kaspersky products by all government agencies in response to allegations that Kaspersky Labs had collaborated with the Russian Federal Security Service (FSB) to use Kaspersky software as a tool for facilitating espionage and the theft of sensitive data.
+On September 13, 2017, the US Department of Homeland Security banned the use of Kaspersky products by all government agencies in response to allegations that Kaspersky had collaborated with the Russian Federal Security Service (FSB) to use Kaspersky software as a tool for facilitating espionage and the theft of sensitive data.
 Kaspersky has denied these allegations.

 Is Kaspersky good?

 Yes.
 Before the Russian intelligence scandal, Kaspersky was a reputable name with 20 years in the industry.
 It has tested above-average or excellent in its ability to detect and block viruses, malware, and ransomware.
 It can be used with Windows, macOS, iOS, and Android operating systems, making it a versatile antivirus solution.
 It is user-friendly, with appealing scanning options and privacy-protection features.
 All things being equal, it compares favorably with other top antivirus programs.